 Besides, they may also carry electrical equipment to serve as a field technician.
 The duties of an electrical mechanic may change depending on what industry they operate in, as well as their experience.

 Automation technicians fix, troubleshoot, and service the robotic devices as well as computerized systems.
-This career demands education from the best electrician trade schools.
+This career demands education from the best electrical trade schools.
 These systems reduce human interaction like computer-controlled buildings, robotic assembly devices, and air-conditioning systems.

 Automation technicians have a wide range of duties, which can include: